 This section provides an opportunity for students to exercise their directing skills and offers them more artistic and administrative authority over a larger dramatic project.
 Its major requirement is the formal production and public presentation of a one-act play.
-Prerequisite: THE 105 and THE 325
+Prerequisite: THE 105 and THE 325 Credits 3

-Prerequisites THE 105 AND THE 325
+Division UG School Division School of the Arts Prerequisites THE 105 AND THE 325